xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_vendor_experience/managing_vendor_profile_information.md

     /modules/multi-vendor/multi-vendor_vendor_experience/managing_vendor_profile_information.html
 ---
 ## Account details
-A vendor user can access the general information about their account and manage such information as their account email address and password via the Account details section.
+A vendor user can access the general information about their account and edit their account email address and password via the Account details section.
 This section can be accessed using one of the following methods:

    * By clicking on the user icon in the header of the store's back end and selecting **My profile**:
      ![xc5_mv_my_profile.png]({{site.baseurl}}/attachments/ref_b7PTQMgf/xc5_mv_my_profile.png)